Flood Risk Assessment (FRA)

 Sequential and Exception Tests

-A developer may need to submit a sequential and an exception test if developing in Flood Zones 2, 3a or 3b.
-Essentially a sequential test is designed to demonstrate that other options to develop do not exist in areas which are not susceptible to flooding.
+A developer may need to submit sequential and exception tests if developing in Flood Zones 2, 3a or 3b.
+Essentially a Sequential Test is designed to demonstrate that other options to develop do not exist in areas which are not susceptible to flooding.
 The Exception Test provides a method of managing flood risk while still allowing necessary development to occur.
 The Exception Test is only appropriate for use when there are large areas in Flood Zones 2 and 3, “where the Sequential Test alone cannot deliver acceptable sites, but where some continuing development is necessary for wider sustainable development reasons, taking into account the need to avoid social or economic blight”.

 What to include in a Flood Risk Assessment